-7 Signs Might Be Addicted To Social Media & How To Cut Back
+Signs You Might Be Addicted To Social Media

 Have you ever been unable to get off Instagram in the middle of the night and thought, “Am I addicted to social media?”
 I honestly think I asked myself that question twice last week alone.
 Not to completely age myself, but I vividly remember a time before the existence of smartphones when the only thing I’d ever look at my cell phone for was a phone call from one of my friends about what time we were meeting at the mall.
 Now, I find myself looking at my phone seemingly millions of times a day.
 I never really considered myself “addicted” to social media, but the more I’ve read about it, the more I think I could certainly be leaning that way, if only for the fact that I check it constantly throughout the day.

 In discussing this type of addiction, let’s begin with this: How is social media addiction defined?
 According to Judi James, a TV behavior expert and author, in an article for the Mirror, addiction to social media means “being unable to stop using it even when you want to.”
 James went on to note that this addiction can become clear when social media has “encroached on or even replaced your normal social life.”
 Who’s most susceptible to it?
 According to Dr. Joanne Stephenson, a psychology professor, it’s interestingly enough extroverts who are letting social media become an addiction.
 Dr. Stephenson said, “it's an extension of people interactions for them.”